 MP, PL – Tyler, Texas

-Carlisle primarily makes tires for agriculture, farming, and outdoor communities – and they are very good at it.
-Their trailer tire offers very good protection and durability if you’re hauling something heavy.
+Carlisle primarily makes tires for agriculture, farming, and outdoor communities—and it is very good at it.
+Its trailer tires offer very good protection and durability if you’re hauling something heavy.
 Carlisle has recently opened up non-US manufacturing facilities, so make sure to check the DOT code on the tire before purchasing.

 How to Spot Tires Made in the USA